 Demonstration of Educational Depth

-All students entering the General Studies program must demonstrate educational depth in an academic area with at least an overall C average to receive a Bachelor of General Studies degree.
-This depth is most easily demonstrated by why of an academic minor of at least 18 hours, 9 hours of which are at the 300 level or above.
+All students entering the Interdisciplinary Studies program must demonstrate educational depth in an academic area with at least an overall C average to receive a Bachelor of Interdisciplinary Studies degree.
+This depth is most easily demonstrated by way of an academic minor of at least 18 hours, 9 hours of which are at the 300 level or above.
 For graduation purposes, this academic depth must be approved by the Interdisciplinary Studies department head.
 Students should see their Interdisciplinary Studies advisor as early as possible during their freshman year to choose (declare) a minor or to determine another means for meeting the requirement of academic depth.
 Students may also choose to complete more than one minor.

 Below is a listing of all minors available, along with their requirements.